stonejournal/github.io/references.md

 Underwood, Ted.
 "Seven Ways Humanists Are Using Computers to Understand Text."
 The Stone and the Shell, June 4, 2015, [https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/)

 Vetal, Don.
 "NLP Research Lab Part 2: Skip-Gram Architecture Overview."
 District Data Labs (blog) [https://www.districtdatalabs.com/nlp-research-lab-part-2-skip-gram-architecture-overview](https://www.districtdatalabs.com/nlp-research-lab-part-2-skip-gram-architecture-overview)

+Note: While I've listed the individual works I used for this report above, I would be remiss to not draw people's attention to the amazing variety of resources on quarries and quarrying compiled by Peggy and George Perazzo at the [Stone Quarries and Beyond](http://quarriesandbeyond.org/) website.
+I think this site is where I first found out about the existence of *Stone: An Illustrated Magazine*.